PerfectlySoft/PerfectDocs/guide/webSockets.md

 .Package(url:"https://github.com/PerfectlySoft/Perfect-WebSockets.git", majorVersion: 2, minor: 0)
 ```

-Then import WebSocket library into your swift source code as needed:
+Then import the WebSocket library into your Swift source code as needed:

 ``` swift
 import PerfectWebSockets
 ```

-A typical scenario is a communication inside a web page like a chat room where multiple users are interacting in near-real time.
+A typical scenario is communication inside a web page like a chat room where multiple users are interacting in near-real time.

-Seting up a WebSocket service handler interacting on the route `/echo`:
+This example sets up a WebSocket service handler interacting on the route `/echo`:

 ``` swift
 var routes = Routes()